-In 2023, the average monthly salary in Stockholm was roughly SEK 38,400, slightly exceeding the national average.
-This corresponds to an annual income of €40,631.
+In 2026, the average monthly salary in Stockholm is roughly SEK 40,000, slightly exceeding the national average.
+This corresponds to an annual income of approximately €41,900.
 The higher salary in the capital can be attributed to the presence of major industries such as technology, finance, and gaming, which provide numerous employment opportunities.
-However, it is important to note that the cost of living, particularly housing expenses, is generally higher in Stockholm compared to other regions.

-The Average Salary in Sweden Varies by cities
+The Average Salary in Sweden varies by cities

 For instance, Stockholm, as the capital, typically offers higher salaries due to its robust economy and active business environment.
 In contrast, Gothenburg, situated on the West Coast, presents a marginally lower average salary but is known for its vibrant job market and excellent work-life balance.
 Below is a brief overview: